Establishment in 1953

 Year of 2013 - Present

-Starting with its adoption at the 2017 Ehime National Sports Festival, the use of our lane markers has expanded to certified pools nationwide.
+Beginning with its use at the 2017 Ehime National Sports Festival, adoption of our lane markers has steadily expanded to certified pools across Japan.

-Moreover, we are pleased to announce that in 2021, our lane markers were selected as the official equipment for the swimming venue at the Tokyo Paralympics!
+We are especially proud that in 2021, our RL-150T lane markers were chosen as the official equipment for the swimming venue at the Tokyo Paralympics—a testament to our commitment to quality, innovation, and supporting athletes at the highest level of competition.

 Year of 2013 - Present